 For Healthcare Professionals

-Obtained from root of the plant, black cohosh is used as a dietary supplement to relieve the symptoms of menopause and dysmenorrhea.
-Black cohosh has antiosteoporotic effects (8) and enhances bone formation (9).
-Clinical studies have shown that black cohosh alone (1) (2) (3) or in combination with other herbs (4), (5) is effective in the treatment of menopausal symptoms, but data are conflicting (6) (31) (32) (36) (45).
-Conclusions of a meta analysis indicate insufficient evidence to support use of black cohosh for menopausal symptoms (40).
+Obtained from root of the plant, black cohosh is used as a dietary supplement to relieve symptoms of menopause and dysmenorrhea.
+It has antiosteoporotic effects (8) and enhances bone formation (9).
+Clinical studies indicate that black cohosh by itself, (1) (2) (3) or in combination with other herbs (4), (5) is effective in the treatment of menopausal symptoms, but data are conflicting (6) (31) (32) (36) (45).
+Conclusions of a meta analysis indicate insufficient evidence to support use for menopausal symptoms (40).

-Black cohosh has also been investigated for anticancer effects.
-In vitro studies indicate that it decreases prostate cancer cell proliferation (14) and induces an apoptotic response in liver cells (21).
+Black cohosh has also been evaluated for potential anticancer effects.
+Preclinical findings indicate that it decreases prostate cancer cell proliferation (14) and induces an apoptotic response in liver cells (21).
 However, it also increased the incidence of metastatic disease in mice (16).
 Whether it has similar effects in breast cancer patients is not clear, although a retrospective observational study of breast cancer patients found that black cohosh enhanced disease-free survival (15).

 Black cohosh relieves menopausal symptoms likely by mimicking neurostransmitters: dopaminergic, noradrenergic, serotoninergic and GABAergic effects have been demonstrated (49).
-Black cohosh was believed to have estrogenic effects due to its ability to relieve menopausal symptoms in women (40).
-However, studies show that it has no effect on LH, FSH, prolactin, or estradiol (24).
-A black cohosh extract was shown to have antiproliferative and antiestrogenic effects in ER-negative cells.
-This suggests that black cohosh mediates its effects via an estrogen-independent pathway (25), possibly through HER-2 signaling (26).
+It was believed to have estrogenic effects due to its ability to relieve menopausal symptoms in women (40).
+However, studies show that it has no effect on the levels of LH, FSH, prolactin, or estradiol (24).
+A black cohosh extract was shown to have antiproliferative and antiestrogenic effects in ER-negative cells, which suggests that such effects are mediated via an estrogen-independent pathway (25), possibly through HER-2 signaling (26).

-Black cohosh also has been investigated for anticancer potential.
-It repressed the expression of cyclin D1 and ID3, and inhibited proliferation of HepG2, p53 positive, liver cells, in vitro (43).
-In prostate cancer cells, a black cohosh extract demonstrated antiproliferative effects, via impaired equilibrative nucleoside transporter (ENT) activity, resulting in hindered nucleoside uptake (50).
-It was also reported to induce apoptosis and suppress estradiol-induced cell proliferation in human endometrial adenocarcinoma cells (55).
+Black cohosh repressed the expression of cyclin D1 and ID3, and inhibited proliferation of HepG2, p53 positive, liver cells (43).
+In prostate cancer cells, it demonstrated antiproliferative effects, via impaired equilibrative nucleoside transporter (ENT) activity, resulting in hindered nucleoside uptake (50).
+Black cohosh was also reported to induce apoptosis and suppress estradiol-induced cell proliferation in human endometrial adenocarcinoma cells (55).

 Hepatotoxicity is a major concern with black cohosh use.
 Evaluation of liver biopsies from two patients who took black cohosh supplements showed the pattern of pathological injury of liver cells to be identical to toxic necrosis, seen during autoimmune hepatitis (51).